 The Research Student Nurses' Association is a constituent of the Missouri Nursing Students' Association (MoNSA) and the National Student Nurses' Association (NSNA).
 Membership in RSNA is predicated on joining NSNA and MoNSA.
-Dues for membership paid by students each August cover the state and national pre-professional organizations for student nurses.
-RSNA does not collect yearly dues.
+Undergraduate students are assessed the membership fees at the beginning of their first semester (traditional B.S.N. students in the fall, accelerated B.S.N. students in the spring).
+These dues cover the state and national organization dues and can be reversed during a reversal period with the Coordinator of Student Accounts.
+RSNA does not collect yearly local dues.
 Nursing students who do not wish to join NSNA and MoNSA may still affiliate with RSNA but will not receive any of the benefits of full membership.

 The purpose of RSNA is to assume responsibility for contributing to nursing education to provide the highest quality of health care, to provide programs representative of fundamental and current professional interests and concerns, and to aid in the development of the individual's responsibility for health care of people in all walks of life.
+RSNA also acts as the student governing body at Research College of Nursing.
+Additionally, committees within the organization plan college functions, service opportunities, and serve as class representatives.
+Annual activities include Trunk or Treat, Research Day at the K - Royals Game, professional development speakers, and more!

 RSNA consists of an executive board elected by RSNA members in the student body.
 These students are elected every spring and must be in good standing with the College with a grade point average of at least 2.25.
-Every year, RSNA hosts the Trunk or Treat program, invites in nursing speakers, and organizes the Research Day at the K, KC Royals game.